Anxiety treatment and therapy

 How to help someone with Anxiety

-What to do when someone you know has anxiety?
-The best helpline is to spot the signs of anxiety and encourage to get professional help.
+What should you do if someone you know is experiencing anxiety?
+The first step is to recognize the signs of anxiety and encourage them to seek professional assistance.

 Anxiety and Depression Counselling and Therapy